Global One Health Fellows

 Opportunities to identify and work with interdisciplinary faculty co-mentors will be provided and strongly encouraged.

-2. Explain how your research aligns with the One Health framework.
-This section should clearly demonstrate that the planned work is at the intersection of human, animal, plant, and/or environmental health (i.e., the research must move beyond the study of a singular component of health and explicitly acknowledge the interconnectedness of these health systems).
-Please also note how the research aligns with one or more of the following GOHA thematic areas: food and water solutions, infectious diseases, and/or climate change and health disparities.
+- Explain how your research aligns with the One Health framework.
+This section should clearly demonstrate that the planned work is at the intersection of human, animal, plant, and/or environmental health (i.e., the research must move beyond focusing solely on a singular component of health and explicitly address the interconnectedness of these health systems).
+Please also note how the research aligns with one or more of the following GOHA thematic areas: food and water solutions, infectious diseases, and/or climate and global change.

-1. Personal Statement.
+- Personal Statement.
 Describe how the scientific and professional development opportunities offered to the Global One Health Fellows will complement your current research program and contribute to your career goals.
 This may be discussed in terms of what you will gain from the program, and what unique perspectives you will contribute to the interdisciplinary cohort.
+Specific ways that you anticipate this training will impact your research (e.g., new/broader research directions) are encouraged.
 Limit 1 page total (12 pt font).

-3. Letter of recommendation.
+- Letter of recommendation.
 Your advisor should submit a letter of recommendation that speaks to your suitability for the Global One Health Fellows program and their support for you to fulfill the program requirements.
-They should also submit a copy of your full graduate school application, which helps us to get to know your background better.
 To be submitted separately, directly from your advisor.

 Applicants will be assessed based on the strength of their current or proposed research, its alignment with Global One Health Academy priorities, and a holistic view of the applicant’s existing skills and their potential to contribute to and benefit from the Global One Health Fellows program.
 Applications will be reviewed by faculty members from broad disciplinary backgrounds, so should be written in a way that the content is accessible and compelling to an interdisciplinary group with expertise spanning the sciences, social sciences, and humanities.